Petts Wood, Bromley

 William Willett came up with his idea for daylight saving time while riding through Petts Wood just after dawn one morning in the early 1900s.

 Basil Scruby, an entrepreneur from Harlow in Essex, had already built more affordably at Newbury Park and elsewhere when he turned his attention to Petts Wood in 1927, securing an option on 400 acres of woodland and strawberry fields and proceeding to buy it in sections.
 In the same year, the National Trust acquired most of what was left of the wood and erected a granite obelisk and sundial (showing British Summer Time) in William Willett’s honour.
-The Willett Memorial is shown in the photo on the right and its location is indicated by a big pink pin near the top of the map below.
+The Willett Memorial is shown in the photo at the top of this article and its location is indicated by a big pink pin near the top of the map below.